 Explore it on Goodreads or Amazon.

-Other books by this author include Belle Chasse
+Other books by this author which I have reviewed include Belle Chasse

 Fourth in the Sentinels of New Orleans urban fantasy series, set in New Orleans, and revolving around DJ Jaco, the sentinel, and her friends.

 I had been looking forward to reading more about DJ and Jean Lafitte — he’s much more interesting than her boyfriend, Alex, and this one was a pip.
 Yeah, it included a pregnancy trope, but I did enjoy Johnson’s use of the wrong pregnancy to create the conflict.
 And I got lots more than I bargained for.
 This twist is Pirate Alley specific.

 The series twist is what Johnson does to the elf-werewolf-ghost-wizard trope.
 She goes all around the block with it, starting the series off with Hurricane Katrina with the stories following fairly closely one after the other (not publishing-wise, but story-wise *grin*), and there has been no shortage of action throughout the series.
 Hoo, boy.

 Pirate’s Alley will infuriate women.
 How dare these men think they have any right to choose where, when, how, or if Eugenie’s baby gets to live?
 I am so glad that DJ is so stubborn!
 These men make me want to find a baseball bat.
 It’s the only way DJ would be able to bash some sense into them.
 Mere talking is NOT working!
 It certainly isn’t when Rand ramrods his own preferences, oh let’s be honest, his demands home.
 He’s so infuriatingly arrogant and callous.
 Unfortunately, he’s not the only male to act this way either.